 Here's the "menu": A chapter on what a Christian is (so we can clear up any confusion), a chapter on the Bible, a chapter on the church, a chapter on food, and finally a chapter on prayer.
-Many excellent things have been written on each of these topics, but I haven't come across something that ties them together simply.
-So I thought I'd venture to write one.
+Many excellent things have been written on each of these topics, but the idea is to give them to you simply in one place.